ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 </div>

 We dealt this by fixing all conflicts manually before making a commit.
 This then creates a merge commit which is a commit with more than one parent.
 We demonstrate this process in the diagram below.
-In the diagram there is a project with commit a and b, and then someone made change x and someone else made change y, and then someone perfromed a merge commit to resolve the conflict.
+In the diagram there is a project with commit a and b, and then someone made change x and someone else made change y, and then someone performed a merge commit to resolve the conflict.
 And the head pointer points at the latest version of the repository, namely 'merge' which depends on x and y.
 So, when dealing with an actual conflict we would perform a merge commit.

 <div align="center">